 LIVINGSTON – The Federal Emergency Management Agency will drop unincorporated areas of Livingston Parish from the Community Rating System (CRS), a move which will hike flood insurance premiums for thousands of homeowners.

-Removal from the program came after the parish could provide copies of every permit associated with elevation certificates.
+Removal from the program came after the parish could not provide copies of every permit associated with elevation certificates.